thanhqtran/thanhqtran.github.io/_posts/2025-10-20-hansen-for-vn.md

 Note that the economy is closed.
 There is no government or monetary authority.
 All variables are measured in real value.
 While it is highly stylized and maybe not suitable for a small open economy such as Vietnam, it is a useful example on how to assess the model and its applicability.

 In preparation of the data, I used only the data of consumption, investment, and hours worked from the GSO.
 The domestic output is then constructed by adding consumption and investment together.
+There is no population growth, so all variables such as consumption, investment, and output are measured in per worker terms.

 ## Model